 Become fluent in a foreign language, sociable, able to get along with different people and express yourself

-How an Exchange Year Changes Your Life?
+How an Exchange Year Changes You?

 Adapt to the Future World

 Become adaptive to new environment, able to learn new skills quickly and solve problems independently

 Become proactive in seeking opportunities, able to find your interest, strength and future path

 Read the Sharing of AFS Returnees!

 Graduated from Queen’s College, Li Po Chun United World College of Hong Kong, Cornell University